KalinBo/Course-Project/README.md

 ## Test Case Overview
 This project automates the following scenario:
-- Enter the website
+- Enter the website & Login
-- Log in
 - Find a specific course
 - Select and enroll in the course
 - Enter fake bank card information